jessicasantosb/jessicasantosb/README.md

 <br>

 ## 💬 About Me
-<p align="justify">I'm a 25-year-old self-taught front-end developer, passionate about creating stunning user interfaces.
+<p align="justify">I am a 25-year-old self-taught web developer focused on improving my front-end skills.
 I'm dedicated to learning and continually improving my skills.
 My portfolio is a testament to my desire to innovate and experiment with new ideas.</p>

 - Thanks for stopping by!